pysal/pysal/doc/source/users/installation.rst

 *Optional, bundled installation:*

-Using the `Enthought Python Distribution (EPD) <http://www.enthought.com/products/epd.php>`_, instead of installing dependencies one by one, you can get all the required dependencies as well as iPython and a whole bunch of other Python packages by installing the package downloadable `here <http://www.enthought.com/products/edudownload.php>`_.
-Free for academics only.
+With the `Enthought Python Distribution (EPD) <http://www.enthought.com/products/epd.php>`_, you will install all of PySAL's required dependencies, as well as iPython and a lot more, rather than installing dependencies one by one.
+The package is free for academics, and downloadable `here <http://www.enthought.com/products/edudownload.php>`_.

 *Required for PySAL:*